androidx/androidx/docs/api_guidelines.md

 Java libraries should prefer `ListenableFuture` and the [`CallbackToFutureAdapter`](https://developer.android.com/reference/androidx/concurrent/futures/CallbackToFutureAdapter) implementation provided by the `androidx.concurrent:concurrent-futures` library.
+Functions and methods that return `ListenableFuture` should be suffixed by, `Async` to reserve the shorter, unmodified name for a `suspend` method or extension function in Kotlin that returns the value normally in accordance with structured concurrency.

 Libraries **must not** use `java.util.concurrent.CompletableFuture`, as it has a large API surface that permits arbitrary mutation of the future's value and has